 }

-Kotlin while loops support break
+Kotlin while loops support break and continue statements for enhanced control flow.

 fun controlFlowExample() {